 # Open a connection to my mail server s = smtplib.SMTP('smtp.mailhostingcompany.net', 587)

 Using sockets with the development server

 You can run and test code using sockets on the development server, without using any special command line parameters.

 Using sockets with OpenSSL

 App Engine supports native Python OpenSSL for the Python 2.7 runtime.
-You

-must configure your
+You must configure your

-app.yaml file to load the ssl library, as
+app.yaml file to load the ssl library, as described in